Keto Hummus

 Puree until smooth

 Process the ingredients until smooth.
 Add additional 1-3 tablespoons water if needed to thin out hummus.
-Taste and adjust seasoning if needed adding more salt, lime or cumin if desired to your preferences.
+Taste and adjust seasoning if needed adding more salt, lime or cumin to taste.

 Keto hummus pureed in a food processer next to limes.

-Tip Since lupini beans have a thicker shell, it will take longer than regular hummus to blend into a smooth paste.
+Tip Lupini beans have a thicker shell than chickpeas, so it takes longer to blend into a smooth paste.

 3